buddhini12/Selenium_WebAutomation/README.md

 ## Test Cases

+* `LoginTest`: Tests the login functionality.
+* `RegistrationTest`: Tests the Registration functionality.
 * `AddEmployeeTest`: Tests the functionality of adding a new employee.
-* `LoginTest`: Tests the login functionality.
+* `SearchUserTest`: Tests the functionality of adding a new employee.
 * `NewsPageTest`: Tests the News feed functionality.
-* `RegistrationTest`: Tests the Registration functionality.